garthdp/MeditationMobileApp/AiWriteUp.md

 The next time i used AI was when trying to implement SSO from a video (https://www.youtube.com/watch?v=zCIfBbm06QM), I did reference the video in the code.
 I ran into a problem was when he implemented into the main activity because set his main activity differently to what we already had set up because we initially didnt have SSO for part 2.

-First i ask AI to take the GoogleAuthUiClient which i made with help of the video and i told ai to implement it to the main activity so that when the user signs in it will use the functions i got from the video.
+First i asked AI to take the GoogleAuthUiClient which i made with help of the video and i told ai to implement it to the main activity so that when the user signs in it will use the functions i got from the video.

 First screenshot of the videos code which i couldnt use because our main activity was set up differently.
 This was not submitted to ai it just shows what i was struggling with.